krlaframboise/SmartThings/DeviceTypes/AeonLabsMultifunctionSiren/README.md

 * customBeep\[1-6\]() - A command for each of the 6 custom beep buttons shown in the app.

-* customBeep(sound, volume, repeat, repeatDelay, beepLength) - Plays beep using specified settings.
+* customBeep(sound, volume, repeat, repeatDelayMilliseconds, beepLengthMilliseconds) - Plays beep using specified settings.
+(repeat, repeatDelayMilliseconds, and beepLengthMilliseconds are optional)

+* startCustomBeep(beepEverySeconds, stopAfterSeconds, sound, volume, repeat, repeatDelayMilliseconds, beepLengthMilliseconds) - Uses specified schedule settings to play specified beep.
-(repeat, repeatDelay, and beepLength are optional)
+(repeat, repeatDelayMilliseconds, and beepLengthMilliseconds are optional)